bcoe/test-release-please-standalone/README.md

-# Testing Release Please
+# Demonstrating Release Please Functionality

-Here are the basic steps:

-This demonstrates release-please's behavior.
+release-please allows you to automate the GitHub releases based on conventional commit messages.